-The Visual Media Center in the School of Art & Art History provides digital images to DU faculty and students for teaching, learning, and research.
-The Visual Media Center is located in Shwayder Art Building (SAB), in Room 122.
-Due to COVID-19, the VMC is open from 8 AM to 3:30 PM on Monday, Wednesday, and Friday.
+The Visual Media Center (VMC) in the School of Art & Art History provides digital imaging services to faculty, staff, and graduate students for teaching, learning, and research purposes.
+The VMC is located in Shwayder Art Building (SAB), in Room 122.

 What we do:

-- Create new digital images via request.
+- Create digital images by request for inclusion in the visual resource collection.
 Anyone in the DU community can request to have still images made from print material, 35mm slides, or other sources.
-Visit the VMC in room 122 to find out how to request images, or download the order form (located in the menu on the left under "Forms"), and bring it and your source to the VMC.
+Visit the VMC in room 122 or contact us by email to find out how to request images.
+If you already know how to request images, download the image request form and bring it and your source to the VMC.
 There is usually a two-week turn-around time on requests of 25 images or fewer.
-On-site staffing is limited due to COVID-19 so requests may take longer than usual to process.

 - Support the equipment in the art history classrooms, SAB 118 and SAB 119.
-VMC staff can provide training and assistance in these rooms during the regular hours of the Visual Media Center (8AM – 3:30PM).
+VMC staff can provide training and assistance in these rooms during the regular hours of the Visual Media Center (TBD).
 The Visual Media Center is not responsible for the classrooms in Nagel Art Studios but we can provide basic trouble-shooting advice.
 Otherwise contact Classroom Support at 1-3595.

-- DU faculty and students can also access digital images for classroom use through DU’s University Libraries (https://library.du.edu/); resources include ARTstor (a digital image library for education and scholarship) and AP Images (news and history images).
-DU Art Librarian Peggy Keeran’s Art and Art History Research Guide is a great source for finding library images (http://libguides.du.edu/artandarthistory).
+- DU faculty and students can also access digital images for classroom use through DU’s University Libraries, including AP Images (news and history images).
+DU Art Librarian Peggy Keeran’s Art and Art History Research Guide is a great source for finding library images.

 Meagan Callahan, Visual Media Center Assistant